Do you have a genuine hardware wallet?

 Remember the Cryptopia security breach earlier this year?
 Hacks happen on exchanges; exit scams happen on exchanges; exchanges ghost out and put their hands in the air.

-Even Binance suffered a hack earlier this year however they very quickly came to the party, honoured their customers and wore the loss.
+Even Binance suffered a hack however they very quickly came to the party, honoured their customers and wore the loss.

 We suggest if your crypto assets worth more than the price of a hardware wallet you should purchase one to keep your tokens secure.
 If you don’t have one you won’t need to read any further.